Social cycle theory: Polybius

 According to Polybius, who has the most fully developed version of the kyklos, it rotates through the three basic forms of government: democracy, aristocracy, and monarchy, and the three degenerate forms of each of these governments: ochlocracy, oligarchy, and tyranny.
 Originally society is in ochlocracy but the strongest figure emerges and sets up a monarchy.
 The monarch's descendants, who lack virtue because of their family's power, become despots and the monarchy degenerates into a tyranny.

 Because of the excesses of the ruler, the tyranny is overthrown by the leading citizens of the state, who set up an aristocracy.
 They too, quickly forget about virtue, and the state becomes an oligarchy.
 These oligarchs are overthrown by the people, who set up a democracy.
 Democracy soon becomes corrupt and degenerates into ochlocracy, beginning the cycle anew.
 Polybius's concept of the cycle of governments is called anacyclosis.

 Polybius, in contrast to Aristotle, focuses on the idea of mixed government: the idea that the ideal government is one that blends elements of monarchy, aristocracy, and democracy.
 Aristotle mentions this notion but pays little attention to it.
 Polybius saw the Roman Republic as the embodiment of this mixed constitution, and this would explain why the Roman Republic was so powerful and why it remained stable for a longer amount of time.
 Polybius' full description can be found in Book VI of his Histories.

 Cicero

 Cicero describes anacyclosis in his philosophical work De re publica.
 His version of the anacyclosis is heavily inspired by Polybius' writings.
 Cicero argues, contrary to Polybius, that the Roman state can prevail and will not succumb to the harmful cycle despite its mixed government, as long as the Roman Republic will return to its ancient virtues (mos maiorum).

 Machiavelli

 Machiavelli, writing during the Renaissance, appears to have adopted Polybius' version of the cycle.
 Machiavelli's adoption of anacyclosis can be seen in Book I, Chapter II of his Discourses on Livy.
 Although Machiavelli adopts the idea of the circular structure in which types of governments alternate, he does not accept Polybius' idea that the cycle naturally devolves through the exact same pattern of governments.
+He mixes the concept of the "cycle of regimes" with the cycle of civilizations, which are two separate and distinct concepts.